RWS/studio-api-docs/apiconcepts/filetypesupport/static_modifying_the_file_type_component_builder.md

 Add the Static Preview Name to the Resources
 --

 To implement the static preview we first need to make a few additions to the File Type Component Builder.
 In the first step, define the preview name in the resources file.
-This is the name that will be shown later in the combo box of the preview window of <Var:ProductName>.
+This is the name that will be shown later in the combo box of the preview window of Var:ProductName.
 Add the following entries to the resources file, which are going to be referenced in the File Type Component Builder later:

 ![InternalStaticPreviewName](images/InternalStaticPreviewName.jpg)